 Join your local climate conversation

-If you, like most Australians and most people in the world, are concerned about the impact of fossil fuel burning causing climate heating and increasingly deadly weather impacts, and you would like to learn more and connect with others in your community, come along to our Climate Café!
+If you, like most Australians and in fact most people in the world, are concerned about the impact of fossil fuel burning causing climate heating and increasingly deadly weather impacts, and you would like to learn more and connect with others in your community, come along to our Climate Café!

 WHEN: Last Thursday of the month, 7:30pm